nout-kleef/HTB-VI/README.md

 1 - Algorithm
-We use the Ichimoku Cloud Indicator, a fairly safe and simple strategy especially for micro trading.
+We use the Ichimoku Cloud Indicator, a fairly safe and simple strategy especially for Microtrading.
 The indicator is based on four components:
 1) Conversion Line -> midpoint of the last 9 average prices
 2) Base Line -> midpoint of the last 26 average prices